versionone/git-hooks/README.md

 ## Installing
 Currently you need to download both the [`prepare-commit-message`](https://github.com/versionone/git-hooks/blob/master/prepare-commit-msg) hook and supporting [`lib/`](https://github.com/versionone/git-hooks/blob/master/lib/) directory, putting them in the `.git/hooks/` directory of each repository you want to use the hooks with.

-We'll make this a whole lot easier, real soon!
+If you trust us, in your shell `cd your/git/repo/root` and execute the following `(cd .git/hooks; curl -O "https://github.com/versionone/git-hooks/raw/master/prepare-commit-msg"; mkdir -p lib; cd lib; curl -O "https:
+//github.com/versionone/git-hooks/raw/master/lib/gittr.rb")`

 ## License
 VersionOne Git Hooks are covered under the MIT License.
 See [LICENSE](https://github.com/versionone/git-hooks/blob/master/LICENSE) for more information.